Steve Sundholm: Career

 More recently, he has been focusing on songwriting and producing other styles of music.
-In June, 2009, he co-wrote and co-produced "Movin' In" on the Walt Disney Records debut release for Mitchel Musso.
+In June 2009, he co-wrote and co-produced "Movin' In" on the Walt Disney Records debut release for Mitchel Musso.
 Sundholm also co-wrote with producer/writers PJ Bianco (Jonas Brothers) and Eddie Galan (Clique Girls) "Stuck On You" for Musso, which was used as a download-only exclusive for the iTunes Store.

-Sundholm has also collaborated with Aaron Carter, Asher Book and Tiffany Thornton, the bands TV/TV (Mom & Pop/Jive) and School Boy Humor (Vagrant) as well as collaborating with hit songwriters PJ Bianco (Jonas Brothers), Eric Dill (Daughtry), and Eddie Galan (High School Musical).
+Sundholm has also collaborated with Aaron Carter, Asher Book, and Tiffany Thornton, the bands TV/TV (Mom & Pop/Jive) and School Boy Humor (Vagrant) as well as collaborating with hit songwriters PJ Bianco (Jonas Brothers), Eric Dill (Daughtry), and Eddie Galan (High School Musical).
 Sundholm also collaborated with Galan and Aaron Carter on his new single, “I Ain’t Gonna Take No More.”

-After a seven-year tour of duty in the Los Angeles music scene, Sundholm came back to his hometown of Portland, where he and his wife can raise their two sons close to family.
-He is currently the Genius Mixmeister at Kung Fu Bakery Recording Studios.
+After a seven-year tour in Los Angeles, Sundholm came back to his hometown of Portland.
+As of 2023, Steve continues his career at the Genius Mixmeister at Kung Fu Bakery Recording Studios.

 Sundholm lives in West Linn, Oregon with his wife Michelle and two sons, Everett and Ashton.